Exit Search

 Thyroid system showing various thyroid hormones

 The symptoms of hypothyroidism can vary greatly because low thyroid hormone affects every cell and organ in the body.
-The most common clinical signs are low energy, depression, skin and ear problems, obesity, weakness, low heart rate, and decreased mobility.
+The most common clinical signs of hypothyroidism in dogs are:

 Diagnosis